Tiwaloluwa-ops/My-DSA-Capstone-Project/README.md

 # My-DSA-Capstone-Project
+This is theRatings
-This is the first project I submitted in my portfolio building journey, while taking my Data Analytics Class with Digital Skillup and The Incubator Hub
+project I submitted in my portfolio building journey, while taking my Data Analytics Class with Digital Skillup and The Incubator Hub

 # Project Topic-Amazon Product Review Analysis